Introduction

 The list of custom features you might need is endless.

-What I find great about the new Rails authentication generator, is that it's going to give us the permission to write our own authentication system.
-Before that, when suggesting to build authentication in-house, developers would get cold feet: "Isn't there a security risk?
-Could we just override Devise?".
+What I find great about the new Rails authentication generator is that it's going to give us the permission to write our own authentication system.
+Before that, when suggesting building authentication in-house, developers would get cold feet: "Isn't there a security risk?
+Could we just override Devise?"

 I’ve worked on projects where using Devise was more than enough.
 I’ve also worked on projects where I wished authentication had been written from scratch, with Rails conventions, so that I could easily understand and modify it.
 Now we have the right to choose!